Cankaya Ankara, Turkey Travel Guide

 Anıtkabir and Ankara Castle mark major historical periods.

-Institutions provide deep dives into Anatolian history and art.
+Institutions provide deep dives into Anatolian heritage and artistic expression.

 Parks and lakes offer relaxation and outdoor enjoyment.